- Start date: September

 Fees & funding

 A degree in Chemical Technology and Management is flexible and relevant to many industries.
-Using a modular approach allows prospective students to choose some of your own modules.
-As a student, you'll be able to tailor your degree to your own needs.
+Our modular structure enables you to tailor your degree to your needs.

 Relevant industries include food and drink, pharmaceutical, water treatment, among others.

 You'll be asked to set up an account with a password, after which you'll automatically be taken to the online application form.
 Please complete all sections of this, uploading copies of the following supporting documentation.
 The following items must be provided in order for an assessment of your application to be made:

 - a copy of the academic transcript and degree certificate for College and University qualifications

 - a full CV, detailing your employment history, outlining job titles, organisations worked for, and roles and responsibilities undertaken

 - name and email information for two nominated referees

 - a copy of your passport including photo page (international students only)

 Start date: Sep 2022